georgy7/catframes/README.md

 ```

 Installing dependencies: exactly the same, except for [Pillow](https://python-pillow.org/).

-If you don't want to use pip, the library usually can be installed from the operating system repository.
+If you don't want to use pip, the library usually can be installed from operating system repository.

 Alpine: `apk add py3-pillow`